Explainer: Why the U.S. Inflation Reduction Act has Europe up in arms

 WHAT DOES EUROPE WANT?

-Since any major revision by the U.S. Congress is out of the picture, European officials say their best hope is to secure exemptions along the lines of what Canada and Mexico already have.
+Since any major revision by the U.S. Congress is out of the picture, European officials say their best hope is to secure exemptions along the same lines as those already granted to Canada and Mexico.

-While the European Commission and the White House have set up a high-level task force for talks, Macron aims to use his political clout to push the case for exemptions at the highest level during his state visit.
+After French President Emmanuel Macron raised concerns last week during a state visit to Washington, U.S. President Joe Biden opened the door to making "tweaks" to the package.

-Even though no one wants to rekindle trade tensions that damaged transatlantic relations during the Trump administration, European officials say that bringing the issue before the WTO remains an option if talks go nowhere.
+Although neither side wants to rekindle trade tensions that damaged transatlantic relations during the Trump administration, the head of the European Parliament's trade committee Bernd Lange said a negotiated settlement would only yield small changes, and that Europe should file a complaint at the WTO.

-However, a riposte from Europe would likely face resistance from more traditionally free trade friendly nations such as the Netherlands and Sweden.
+But such a riposte from Europe would be likely to face resistance from traditionally free-trade-friendly nations such as the Netherlands and Sweden.

 CAN EUROPE ALSO SUPPORT ITS COMPANIES?